This post may contain affiliate links.

 I created this resource guide to help new punch needle artists shop around for supplies.

 Alternatively, you can save time and money by purchasing a complete punch needle kit that includes all of the materials you need to complete a project.
 If that sounds interesting to you, be sure to check out this list of the best punch needle kits.

 Note: This article discusses the materials you’ll need for punch needle rug hooking — that is, the style of punch needle embroidery done with yarn and a larger gauge tool.
 (There is a similar craft, also called punch needle, that’s done with a thinner needle tool and embroidery floss.)

 My Favorite Punch Needle Tool

-A punch needle is a very basic tool.
-In simple terms, a punch needle tool is a type of needle that pushes loops of yarn through an even-weave fabric.
+A punch needle is a very simple tool.
+Basically, it is a type of hollow needle that, when threaded with yarn, punches loops of yarn through fabric.
 With skill and imagination, you can use this simple tool to make beautiful and complex designs.

 My favorite punch needle tool is made by Amy Oxford.
-It has a thick, ergonomic wooden handle.
-It comes in A Regular size thickness to be used with Bulky weight yarn, and a Fine size thickness to be used with Worsted weight yarn.
+It has a thick, ergonomic wooden handle, and works with many types of fibers.

 The Best Fabric for Punch Needle